This document describes quick API implementation details of a simple workflow to create and manage an order. All examples are provided as

 Step 2: Authenticate your API client

 All API requests must be authenticated.
-We support industry-standard OAuth 2.0.
+The API supports OAuth 2.0.

 Our first request is to send an authentication request:

-ClientSecret are provided as credentials.
+ClientSecret as credentials.
 The API returns a successfull response with

 access_token if the credentials are correct: